dila-ai/RSNA_2021_Workshop/README.md

 ![Screenshot](https://github.com/dila-ai/RSNA_2021_Workshop/blob/main/images/image_3.png)

-#### Step 5: Click on train and wait for it to finish.
+#### Step 5: Click on Advanced and Under the Hood.
+Following this, click Train and wait for it to finish.
 It may take a while for the training to start.

 After training, experiment 1 should look like this: